TMorville/dreamdatacase/README.md

 # DreamData data science case

 Code & presentation in notebook.

-Simply open the .html presentation and follow instructions.

-Requires training data in the same folder to run.
+Requires training data in the same folder to run the code in the notebook.

+Clone and open the dreamdata.slides.html to see the presentation.